stewyb314/trc/docs/Design.md

 ## cgroups

 All jobs will run in a unique cgroup.
-This will be setup by the job manager when the job is started.
-When the job exists, the job manager will clean up up the cgroup directories.
+This will be setup by the job service when the job is started.
+When the job exists, the job service will clean up up the cgroup directories.